giry-dev/mangrove-docs/docs/developers/strat-lib/guides/HowToTest.md

 A full test file for for the `Amplifier` contract can be found [here](https://github.com/mangrovedao/mangrove-strats/blob/a265abeb96a053e386d346c7c9e431878382749c/test/toy_strategies/Amplifier.t.sol).

-When you have sufficiently tested your %%maker contract|maker-contract%%, you may want to [deploy your contract](HowToDeploy.md) to a real chain.
+When you have sufficiently tested your [maker contract](/docs/developers/terms/maker-contract.md), you may want to [deploy your contract](HowToDeploy.md) to a real chain.